-Graduates of the NISET Certificate program may be employed in all 50 states in the United States.
+Graduates of the NISET Certificate and the Associates of Applied Science degree program may be employed in all 50 states in the United States.
 The Board of Surveying in each state has the discretion to accept or not accept credits granted by NISET to the respective student.

-Associates Program Information and Requirements
+Associates of Applied Science Program Information and Requirements

-The Associates of Science in Surveying Engineering Technology program requires 60 credit hours of coursework and is designed to take a full-time student no more than 2 years to complete.
+The Associates of Applied Science Degree in Surveying Engineering Technology program requires 60 credit hours of coursework and is designed to take a full-time student no more than 2 years to complete.
 Part-time students may require longer.